• Skip to primary navigation

 *This post contains affiliate links.
 Purchasing through these links provides me a small commission at no added cost to you.

-If you are a stay-at-home mom, this is probably something you deal with on a regular basis.
+If you are a stay-at-home mom, this is probably something you deal with regularly.
 Even with the most perfect stay-at-home mom schedule, daily life at home with a toddler can be challenging.

 Now, in general, being a mom to a toddler is usually challenging.
 Whether you’re a stay-at-home mom, work outside the home mom or some combination of both, life with a toddler definitely has a lot of ups and downs.
 Stay-at-home moms have some unique challenges.
 We have to somehow figure out how to keep our household running while keeping little hands, heads, and bodies safe from harm and somewhat occupied.